emigraced/EmilyMills_T1A3/README.md

 Welcome!

 I made a command line app based on The Sims.
-You can create Sims, make them interact, and record who's friends with who -- or enemies!
+You can create Sims and make them interact -- though it might not turn out the way you expect!

 Check out the instructions within the app.